hetmanskyi-cloud/AWS/terraform/modules/rds/README.md

 - **AWS Provider Configuration**:
   The AWS region and other parameters for the `aws` provider are specified in the root configuration file.
-  An example of the configuration can be found in the "Usage Example" section.

 ---